RodrigoSierraV/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-script 9 sets permissions -rwxr-x-wx to the file hello script 10 assigns the same permissions from one file to another script 11 adds execute permission to all subdirectories
+script 9 sets permissions -rwxr-x-wx to the file hello script 10 assigns the same permissions from one file to another script 11 adds execute permission to all subdirectories script 12 creates a directory with permissions 751